maolan/libmaolan/README.md

 Every IO subclass' constructor calls `IO(name, front = true, register = false)`.
 That means that by default, new object pointer is put to the front of the list unless it's HW IO, which calls for `IO(name, false, true)`.
 That way HW is grouped on one end of the list.
-If register = false, that object is not going to be put into the lis: `IO::ios`.
+If `register = false`, that object is not going to be put into the lis: `IO::ios`.
 For example, `Track` needs to be registered in order for engine to call it's `setup`/`fetch`/`process` methods, but `Clip` does not, because its methods are going to be called by a parent `Track` (same for the file in a clip).

+### Connections

+Every class that can connect it's inputs to other class, subclasses `Connectable`.
+That way code for connecting and fetching samples from connected object is grouped in `Connectable`.